zedlopez/ifm/Examples/ChronicHintingSyndrome.md

 Instead of putting the sculpture on the pedestal:
 	now the pedestal is rejected;
-	say "The pedestal starts to wobble so ominously that you don't dare let go.line-so-blank'[Not there],' says [Nathan].
+	say "The pedestal starts to wobble so ominously that you don't dare let go.

+'[Not there],' says [Nathan].
 'That thing is falling apart.'"

 Before putting something on the down: try dropping the noun instead.